llm-bible/llm-bible.github.io/_publications/dao2022fast.markdown

 citations: 280
 bibkey: dao2022fast
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2205.14135'}]
-tags: [Transformer, Attention Mechanism, BERT, GPT, Efficiency and Optimization]
+tags: [Transformer, GPT, BERT, Efficiency and Optimization, Attention Mechanism]
 ---
 Transformers are slow and memory-hungry on long sequences, since the time and memory complexity of self-attention are quadratic in sequence length.